 We cannot stress how important time management is when it comes to HSC exams.
 You’ve got multiple subjects to study for, and deadlines that are often very close together so you need to make sure you’ve got a plan and you're dedicating time exactly where its needed.

 Create a study timetable, or download an existing template, and plot out all of your subjects and how much study you want to do per subject per week.

 Having a visual plan allows you to see the balance between subjects, so you can schedule the time you need into the areas you need it most.
 For example, if you need to put in a bit more effort in maths, make sure you give yourself more time for that subject.
-If you need extra support in any area, be sure to also schedule in time to talk to someone about it, or have a session with a tutor.
+If you need extra support in any area, be sure to also schedule in time to talk to someone about it, or have a session with a subject specialist.

 Once you’ve got your plan, stick it up on your wall above where you study so you’re accountable.
 Put a copy of your exam schedule next to it too, as a reminder of key dates.